Will This Be The Worst Flu Season Yet? A Doctor Weighs In

 He says that's a real concern, because it looks like you can have both the flu and COVID-19 at the same time.
 "We don't know how frequently that happens, but as you can imagine having two very severe respiratory illnesses at once is not going to be good for your health," he says.

-To stay safe, your best bet is to get your flu shot sooner rather than later, says Dr. Richardson.
-While it won't protect you against the coronavirus, it will help you to prevent getting certain strains of the flu and it will prevent you from getting more ill than you would have if you didn't have the shot.
+To stay safe, your best bet is to get your flu jab sooner rather than later, says Dr Richardson.
+While it won't protect you against the coronavirus, it will help you to prevent getting certain strains of the flu and it will prevent you from getting more ill than you would have if you didn't have the jab.

 Advertisement

 "If we can prevent at least one of these viruses, we're going to significantly decrease the impact of these respiratory diseases during this season," he says.
-And Dr. Richardson notes, the flu shot will not give you the flu: "I can't say that enough."
+And Dr Richardson notes, the flu jab will not give you the flu: "I can't say that enough."
 (This is a myth that pops up just about every flu season, but this year it's especially critical to bust it.
-Everyone who can must get the shot.
+Everyone who can must get the jab.
 It's part of our civic duty to keep ourselves and each other safe.)

-Besides popping out to get your flu shot, continue practicing all of the precautions you have been since coronavirus landed in the U.S.: social distancing, wearing a mask, and practicing hand hygiene.
-"Just getting the flu shot doesn't mean you can walk around not wearing a mask and not social distancing," he says.
+Besides popping out to get your flu jab, continue practicing all of the precautions you have been since coronavirus landed in the UK: social distancing, wearing a mask, and practicing hand hygiene.
+"Just getting the flu jab doesn't mean you can walk around not wearing a mask and not social distancing," he says.
 "These are all tools that, when working together, can significantly reduce the population's risk at contracting these two viruses."